 As an example, the best motorcycle GPS trackers will be able to notify fleet managers and the police of when motorbikes have been moved without ignition, or when they have moved outside of a specific geo-fence.
 In some cases, highly advanced GPS tracking systems will immobilise the motorbikes to further prevent theft and ensure motorcycle security.

 In addition to the theft alert system, mentioned above, motorbike trackers can also be fitted with anti-temper alarm systems to reinforce motorcycle security and deter theft.

-If you are interested in knowing more about prices to buy or lease a vehicle tracker for your motorcycle, then fill out our simple form and a select group of excellent suppliers will get in touch with you.
+If you are interested in knowing more about prices to buy or lease a vehicle tracker for your motorcycle, then fill out our simple form and a selected group of excellent suppliers, most suited to your needs, will get in touch with you.
 Expert Market will analyse your web form answers to match you with the suppliers who best fit your profile.
 This ensures that your business requirements are met and means that we can help you save time and money.